kstar/adventures.github.io/README.md

 ## Contributing: Workflow

+### MarkDown
 Once you are ready to "write" your article, look at our [MarkDown example](https://raw.githubusercontent.com/kstar/adventures.github.io/main/docs/example.md).
-Although we will "begrudingly" accept contributions in other formats like HTML, MarkDown is preferred: it is easy to write, and we can use our styled templates to generate a uniform look-and-feel for the website.
+Although we will "begrudingly" accept contributions in other formats like HTML, MarkDown is strongly preferred: it is really easy to pick up and write, and our styled templates will render a uniform look-and-feel for the website.
+Most users should never have to dig into this, but the specific dialect of MarkDown used here is called `kramdown`.
+We have custom styling syntax adapted to make the "common" operations of writing deep-sky observing articles (such as inverting images or tagging a DSO designation) convenient, as explained in our [example](https://raw.githubusercontent.com/kstar/adventures.github.io/main/docs/example.md).
+Once you have worked through that, there are specialized examples for the [observing report format](https://raw.githubusercontent.com/kstar/adventures.github.io/main/docs/example_or.md) or the observing list format (*TODO!*).

+MarkDown files have the extension `.md`

+### Create a new file

+We encourage you to first write the MarkDown content in your preferred word processor / text editor on your laptop, as a generic text file.
+Notepad is as good, but something with MarkDown syntax highlighting will be more helpful.
+This allows you to work over multiple settings, save your progress, etc. without relying on your browser and GitHub.

+Then once you are ready, go to our GitHub repo and create a new file under the `docs/` folder.
+We have a handy link for you: just click [here](https://github.com/kstar/adventures.github.io/new/main/docs/).
+Then copy-paste your article contents into the page, and name your file something thoughtful that ends with `.md`.
+Spaces are discouraged, prefer underscores.

+Once you've previewed the content, click the "Commit changes..." button.
+It should pop up a dialog like this:
+(*TODO!*)